lyqht/Billy/CONTRIBUTING.md

 ### Contributing guidelines

+- **To be a Billy tester in Alpha Track**, fill up [this form](https://forms.gle/wuPpNzA3qiM3jcJ87).
+- Bug and feature request issues are only prioritised if they are raised by testers in the Internal/Alpha Track.
+- PRs not linked to any issues will **not** be entertained, and **auto-closed after 3 days**.

+### Creating issues
+#### Feature Requests

+Before opening a feature request issue,
+1. Please check the product [**ROADMAP**](https://lyqht.github.io/Billy/docs/roadmap/checklist) document if it is already planned to be implemented.
-Please open an issue first to discuss what you want to be done before implementing anything.
+2. In the issue, discuss what you want to be done before implementing anything.
 This is to keep contributions aligned with the product roadmap and vision.
-In the issue, please provide sufficient mockups/ screenshots/ flow diagrams whenever applicable.
+3. Provide sufficient mockups/ screenshots/ flow diagrams whenever applicable.

-- Bug and feature request issues are only prioritised if they are raised by **testers**.
-To be a Billy tester, please read the [section on what you can contribute in](#what-you-can-contribute-in).
-- PRs not linked to any issues will **not** be entertained, and **auto-closed after 3 days**.
+#### Bugs

+Please state your device model, and steps to replicate.

+> If you're a Billy tester, please also email me that the link that of the created issue as well so I can communicate to you more easily if necessary.

 ## What you can contribute in

 - **Be a Billy tester!**
+  - Fill up [this form](https://docs.google.com/forms/d/e/1FAIpQLSfOIzpqG8y84FHHmqC3Jauy2RTx4xKd6M_oXDS5fBZ9kYFnlg/viewform) if you're keen to help to try out the app in the **Alpha Track**.
+Once you have submitted the form, I'll send an email to you within 3 working days with the app store link.
-  > I've only managed to set up deployment for android, so if you're on iOS, you can still participate as a tester but you need to install the app locally by cloning the project & setting it up.
+  - ⚠️ Billy is only available for Android users on Google Playstore now.
+If you're on iOS, you can still participate as a tester but you need to install the app locally by cloning the project & setting it up with env variables corresponding to your own Supabase project.
-  - Fill up [this form](https://docs.google.com/forms/d/1jP9VCxjpFBRRw_SALLVOkBdoSCMZcnvOLw6zbZSyovs/edit) if you're keen to help to try out the app.
 - **A product landing website**
   - it should display all the information that is already in the /docs folder.
   - it should have a form for users to request for data retrieval or removal